bcarteratx/project1-simon/README.md

 - Delaying Array Loop Tutorial https://travishorn.com/delaying-foreach-iterations-2ebd4b29ad30 Travis Horn

 ## Pseudocode:
-This game starts by flashing a sequence, starting with one flash.
+This game starts by flashing a sequence, initially with one flash.
 The player then needs to click the same button that flashed to advance to the next round.
 If the player does not hit the right button the round restarts.
 Advancing to the next round adds one more step to the pattern.
 If the player advances through all 20 rounds they win the game.

-Player clicks start button
+- Player clicks start button
-	All lights flash to indicate game start
+  - All lights flash to indicate game start
-	Round = 1
+  - Round = 1
-	Generate computer pattern (array starting w/ one random value) Flash computer pattern
+  - Generate computer pattern (array starting w/ one random value)
+- Flash computer pattern
-	Player clicks button
+- Player clicks button
-		Push button value to player array
+  - Push button value to player array
-		If correct (next round)
+    - If correct (next round)
-		Else (restart round)
+    - Else (restart round)
-Next Round
+- Next Round
-Round += 1
+  - Round += 1
-Push one random to computer pattern (array)
+  - Push one random to computer pattern (array)
-Flash computer pattern
+- Flash computer pattern
-Player clicks button
+- Player clicks button
-	Push button value to player array
+  - Push button value to player array
-		If correct (wait for next move)
+    - If correct (wait for next move)
-		Else incorrect (restart round)
+    - Else incorrect (restart round)
-		If all player moves are correct (move to next round) When all Rounds are complete
+    - If all player moves are correct (move to next round)◊
+- When all Rounds are complete
-	Player wins
+  - Player wins
-	Winning message is displayed
+  - Winning message is displayed
-	Winning animations start
+  - Winning animations start

 ## Minimum Viable Product:
 - As a user, I should be able to click a button to start the game.